Lisa-V-alt/2024_ReactEssentials/README.md

 ❤ CSS styling, dynamic styling / 'Interactive' UIs
 ❤ Management of state & the use of Hooks, & the deriving & outputting of data based on its state (Conditional content) ❤ Forwarding of props to wrapped elements
-❤ Flexible components that support different styles & modes
+❤ Flexible components able to support different styles & modes